21st Annual Nebraska Conference for Undergraduate Women in Mathematics | January 25-27, 2019

 Application, Selection and Policies

 We thank you for your interest in attending NCUWM.
 Students interested in attending the 2019 conference must complete an application between October 2 and 9, 2018.
 Please note that the registration fee is $50 per person, for both students and faculty, to be paid by students once they are notified of acceptance.
+Students who are listed in applications as co-presenters must complete an application if they are interested in attending the 2019 conference.
 Selection of participants will be done according to the following policies:

 - Attendees must be at least of sophomore standing and 19 years of age at the time of the conference.
 Individual students are now limited to one conference attendance as a non-presenter and two attendances in total.